justynazander/SmartEmergencyResponse/SmartEmergencyResponseSystem/ReadMeFirst.txt

 MATLAB session 2:
 Command window: GE = GeManager
+Comment: please notice that this session must run as MATLAB 32 bits, because only in this version Google Earth is supported.
+If you do not have 32 bits version, please ignore this step.

 MATLAB session 3:
 Command window: demoMission
-Alternatively:  demoMissionKinematics or demoMissionDynamics, or runMission
+Alternatively:  demoMissionKinematics, or demoMissionDynamics, or runMission

 MATLAB session 4:
 Go to: [pwd '\requests']